 Colouring of the grapes: 2-23 August.

-The wines of the 2017 vintage¬†The wines of 2019 are very interesting and of very high quality.
+The wines of 2019 are very interesting and of very high quality.
 At the analytical level they present excellent intensity and shades of colour, a medium-high alcohol content, a good amount of total polyphenols and of extractive substances, and average acidity and pH.
 Upon tasting, the wines present intense colours, an excellent aromatic expression of the varietal, concentration, and an exquisite tannic texture.

 You May Also Like